 Open Doors Day (September)

 Every fall, Edinburgh opens the doors to some of its best (and some very unknown) attractions for free!
 A great time to take advantage of the free admission to see some of the great sites.
 Be prepared for longer lines, though.
-You can get a listing of open places by visiting the Cockburn Association website.
+A listing of open attractions can be found on the Cockburn Association website.